wordware-ai/magnitude-fork/README.md

 <hr/>

+> 🚀 New: Magnitude is state-of-the-art, scoring [94% on WebVoyager](https://github.com/magnitudedev/webvoyager)!

 Magnitude uses vision AI to enable you to control your browser with natural language.
 - 🧭 **Navigate** - Sees and understands any interface to plan out actions
 - 🖱️ **Interact** - Executes precise actions using mouse and keyboard